integration code

 Author: Valerie Baker

 WordPress has an overwhelming number of themes to choose from.
-You can spend a couple of weeks just looking though thousands of themes, only to select one and later figure out that it doesn’t work or look the way you want it to.
-This checklist is for you to not spend so much time on picking a theme.
+You can spend a couple of weeks just looking through thousands of themes, only to select one and later figure out that it doesn’t work or look the way you want it to.
+This checklist is for you to not spend so much time picking a theme.

 Mobile-First